What is an apprenticeship?

 The apprenticeships wage

-The apprenticeship national minimum wage (NMW) from April 2017 is £3.50 an hour for apprentices aged 16–18 and apprentices aged 19 and over who are in their first year, less than the NMW for other employees of the same age.
-After the first year, apprentices aged over 19 are due the NMW for their age – currently either £5.60 (if you're 18 to 20) or £7.05 (if you're 21 to 24), though these figures are revised each April.
+Apprentices aged 16–18 and apprentices aged 19 and over who are in their first year earn the national minimum wage (NMW) for apprentices, less than the NMW for other employees of the same age.
+After the first year, apprentices aged over 19 are due the NMW for their age.
 However, many employers pay more than the NMW.
+You can see the current NMW on the gov.uk website.

 Alternatives to higher apprenticeships and degree apprenticeships